Common Counsel Foundation

 • Demonstrate intersectionality: Show understanding of how racism, economic inequality, gender discrimination, and other oppressions interconnect in your work

-• Check program-specific deadlines: Each CCF fund operates differently - some rolling, some semi-annual (Jan 15/June 15), some monthly - verify current status in the grant portal
+• Check programme-specific deadlines: Each CCF fund operates differently - some rolling, some semi-annual (Jan 15/June 15), some monthly - verify current status in the grant portal

-• Minimal reporting burden: CCF's trust-based approach means simple reporting requirements (typically brief letter/report 90 days after activity), signaling their respect for grantee capacity
+• Minimal reporting burden: CCF's trust-based approach means simple reporting requirements (typically brief letter/report 90 days after activity), signalling their respect for grantee capacity

 References